Stratio/Spark-MongoDB/README.md

 from/into MongoDB collections.

 [MongoDB](http://www.mongodb.org/ "MongoDB website") provides a documental data model richer than typical key/value systems.
-[Spark](http://spark.incubator.apache.org/ "Spark website") is a fast and general-purpose cluster computing system that can run applications up to 100 times faster than Hadoop.
+[Apache Spark](http://spark.incubator.apache.org/ "Spark website") is a fast and general-purpose cluster computing system that can run applications up to 100 times faster than Hadoop.

-Integrating MongoDB and Spark gives us a system that combines the best of both worlds opening to MongoDB the possibility of solving a wide range of new use cases.
+Integrating MongoDB and Apache Spark gives us a system that combines the best of both worlds opening to MongoDB the possibility of solving a wide range of new use cases.

 ## Requirements

-This library requires Spark 1.3+, Scala 10.4+, casbah 2.8+
+This library requires Apache Spark 1.4+, Scala 10.4+, casbah 2.8+

 ## Using the library